 "People are always talking about freedom.
 Freedom to live a certain way, without being kicked around.
 Course the more you live a certain way, the less it feels like freedom.
 Me, uhm, I can change during the course of a day.
 I wake and I'm one person, when I go to sleep I know for certain I'm somebody else.
 I don't know who I am most of the time.
 It's like you got yesterday, today and tomorrow all in the same room.
 There's no telling what can happen."

-— Billy the Kid
+— Billy the Kid (Closing Narration)

 Woody Guthrie (Marcus Carl Franklin) is a black 11-year old boy traveling across America trying to find his place.
 He represents Dylan's Mysterious Past and lies.
 His name comes from Dylan's idol, Woody Guthrie.

 Jack Rollins (Christian Bale) represents Dylan's folk era.
 Done in the style of a documentary looking back, it chronicles Rollins' rise to fame and his ultimate disillusion with it.
 Jack later becomes Pastor John, showing Dylan's exploration into Christianity.

 Jude Quinn (Cate Blanchett) is Dylan in his rock stage: abrasive, fragile, and drug-addicted.
 Haynes wanted the role to be played by a woman to capture Dylan's felineness in this period of his life.

 Billy the Kid (Richard Gere) is an outlaw in the bush - the little town of Riddle.
 He represents Dylan in our times.

 Arthur Rimbaud (Ben Whishaw) seems to be in a court scene.
 Not really having a storyline of his own, he pops in and out throughout the film with small sections of script - mostly actual Dylan quotes.
 Named for the poet.

 This film provides examples of: